 When he realised it was difficult to balance rocks on top of other rocks, he decided to build another structure next to it.

 I had to learn, again, not to assume my child is going to be at his worst.
-When I do so, he picks up on my tension and exacerbates the behaviour.
+When I do so, he picks up on my tension and that exacerbates his behaviour.
 Projecting my fears often causes my child to internalise what I think and expect of him and act accordingly.

 Thank you, baby, for proving that listening to you and following your lead is the most wonderful experience and the best lesson that we can teach each other.